Billing for pap smears in a physician practice can be confusing for clinicians.

 What do I bill for pap smears done in a physician practice?

 What does a gynecologist or primary care practitioner report for doing a pap smear at a visit?
 The answer depends on the type of service, whether it is a screening test or a diagnostic test.
-A screening test is done in the absence of symptoms, following preventive guidelines.
+A screening test is done in the absence of symptoms, following preventive guidelines (there are two HCPCS codes, see below.)
 A diagnostic test is done because of a sign or symptom, condition, or a prior abnormal test result.
 And, there are two HCPCS codes for screening services, listed below.

 Pap smear during a problem oriented visit

 If a patient presents with a condition or complaint, such as discharge, pelvic pain or dysfunctional uterine bleeding, and the practitioner does a pelvic exam and collects a pap smear, bill an E/M service only.
-Select the level of E/M service based on the key components of history, exam and medical decision making, or time, if counseling dominates the visit.
+Select the level of E/M service based on the key components of history, exam, and medical decision making, or time accumulated during the day of the visit.
 There is no additional charge for obtaining a pap smear during a problem oriented visit.

-Do not report Q0091 for obtaining a diagnostic pap smear performed due to illness, disease or a symptom.
+Do not report Q0091 (obtaining screen pap smear) for a diagnostic pap smear performed due to illness, disease or a symptom.

 For example, the patient presents with dysfunctional uterine bleeding and as part of the work up, the clinician performs a pap smear.
 The pelvic exam that the provider does is part of the E/M service.
 There isn’t a code to separately bill the pelvic exam that is part of a problem-oriented visit.
-It would be incorrect to bill the HCPCS code Q0091 for obtaining a screening pap smear, because the purpose of the visit and the pap is not screening, but diagnostic.
+As stated above and in this instance, it would be incorrect to bill the HCPCS code Q0091 for obtaining a screening pap smear, because the purpose of the visit and the pap is not screening, but diagnostic.

 Pap smear during a preventive medicine services for a commercial patient

-If the patient presents for a preventive medicine service, the pelvic exam is part of the age and gender appropriate physical exam, as described by CPT® codes in the 99381—99397 series of codes.
+If the patient presents for a preventive medicine service, the pelvic exam is part of the age and gender-appropriate physical exam, as described by CPT® codes in the 99381—99397 series of codes.
 However, for a screening pap, the HCPCS code for obtaining the screening pap smear, Q0091 may be used.
-Although this is a HCPCS code developed by Medicare for Medicare patients, many commercial payers recognize the code.
-Do not bill G0101, pelvic and clinical breast exam, on the day of a CPT preventive visit.
-CPT codes 99381–99397 include an age and gender appropriate history and physical exam.
-Billing G0101 would be double billing for that portion of the exam.
+Although this is a HCPCS code developed by CMS for Medicare patients, many commercial payers also recognize the code.
+CPT® codes 99381–99397 include an age and gender-appropriate history and physical exam for both new and established patients.
+Note that G0101, pelvic and clinical breast exam, would be considered double-billing on the day of a CPT preventive visit.

 G0101 Cervical or vaginal cancer screening; pelvic and clinical breast examination (Ca screen; pelvic/breast exam )